resteybar/avedac-mbarivision/README.md

 ## Installation

-There are two ways to build the aved-mbarivision module.

-The fastest way is to download a prebuilt version from the Docker hub with

-    docker pull danellecline/avedac-mbarivision

-If you want to build yourself, checkout the code and build the image.

 Get the password from http://ilab.usc.edu/toolkit/downloads.shtml for the toolkit, then run the Docker build with that password set in SALIENCY_SVN_PASSWORD